 Alternatives to Seeking Alpha and Morningstar

 Seeking Alpha and Morningstar are both designed for self-directed investors who are comfortable doing their own research.
 If you would prefer to skip the research and just get stock picks, consider a service like The Motley Fool Stock Advisor.
 For $199 per year, Stock Advisor offers two new long-term growth stock picks each month.
-The platform has an incredible track record, returning 324% since it launched in 2002 compared to 116% for the S&P 500.
+The platform has an incredible track record, returning 505% between its launch in 2002 and August 2023.
+For comparison, the S&P 500 returned 132% over that timeframe.

 For a platform that focuses as much on technical analysis as fundamentals, consider a platform like Stock Rover.
-This is primarily a stock screener, but it offers a massive range of technical and fundamental metrics to help you find actionable trading and investing opportunities.
-Stock Rover offers a free option, and paid plans start at $79.99 per year.
+This platform’s best feature is its stock screener, but it offers a massive range of technical and fundamental metrics to help you find actionable trading and investing opportunities.
+Stock Rover offers a free option and paid plans start at $79.99 per year.

 Conclusion: Seeking Alpha vs. Morningstar